arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators.md

   theme of this book.
 Nevertheless, we'll often stray from the main path and let our imagination roam, exploring a variety of other subjects along the way.
-You can consider these pages an invitation to discover functors, applicatives, and monads.
+You can consider these pages an invitation to discover Functors, Applicatives, and Monads.

 - We will write code with Test-Driven Development.
   Isn't it ironic that we developers often lament the absence of tests